Always On VPN Device Tunnel Only Deployment Considerations

 • IKEv2 Only – The device tunnel uses the IKEv2 VPN protocol exclusively.
 It does not support SSTP.
 While IKEv2 is an excellent protocol in terms of security, it is commonly blocked by firewalls.
 This will prevent some users from accessing the network remotely depending on their location.

-• Limited OS Support – The device tunnel is only supported on Windows 10 Enterprise edition clients, and those clients must be joined to a domain.
-Arguably the device tunnel wouldn’t be necessary if the client isn’t domain joined, but some organizations have widely deployed Windows 10 Professional, which would then preclude them from being able to use the device tunnel.
+• Limited OS Support – The device tunnel is only supported on Windows Enterprise edition clients, and those clients must be joined to a domain.
+Arguably the device tunnel wouldn’t be necessary if the client isn’t domain joined, but some organizations have widely deployed Windows Professional, which would preclude them from being able to use the device tunnel.

 • Machine Certificate Authentication Only – The device tunnel is authenticated using only the certificate issued to the device.
 This means anyone who logs on to the device will have full access to the internal network.
 This may or may not be desirable, depending on individual requirements.